 The dual nature of gentlemanliness led to a constant debate and redefinition.
 One of the problems the Victorians faced was to preserve its exclusiveness while making it more inclusive.

-If you want to cite this paper (MLA format), you can mention as below :
+– I will be glad if you liked to cite this paper :-), you can reference it as below (MLA format) :

 See also on a related topic:

 Gilmour, Robin.
 The Idea of the Gentleman in the Victorian Novel.
-London: George Allen & Unwin, 1981.
-Print
+London: George Allen & Unwin, 1981.)

 Losey, Jay, and William Dean Brewe.
 Mapping Male Sexuality: 19th Century England.
 New York: Fairleigh Dickinson University Press, 2000.
 Print

-Mason.
+Mason, Philip.
 The English Gentleman: The Rise and Fall of an Ideal.
-London: PIMLICO; New Ed edition, 1993.
-Print
+William Morrow & Co, 1982.